Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Introduction

 We study the problem of writing powers of $2$ as sums of distinct powers of~$3$, as well as the complementary problem of writing powers of $3$ as sums of distinct powers of~$2$, for several reasons.
 First, these problems are simply-stated and natural.
 Second, we wanted to see what we could say about Erd\H{o}s's conjecture.
 Third, we were curious how far the modular methods discussed by Brenner and Foster can be pushed, since even modest laptop computers are much more powerful than anything available at the time their paper was written.
 And finally, we hope to bring these straightforward modular techniques to the attention of the community of mathematicians who are interested in exponential Diophantine equations.

-As a historical note, we observe that the solutions to the case $n=2$ of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s} were determined nearly seven centuries ago by Levi ben Gerson~\cite{benGerson1342}, who showed that the only pairs of integers of the form $2^m 3^n$ that differ by $1$ are $(1,2)$, $(2,3)$, $(3,4)$, and $(8,9)$.
-A paraphrase of ben Gerson's argument, more legible than~\cite{benGerson1342}, is given in~\cite[Appendice, pp.~183--191]{ChemlaPahaut1992}.
+As a historical note, we observe that the solutions to the case $n=2$ of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s} were determined nearly seven centuries ago by Levi ben Gerson~\cite{benGerson1342}, who showed that the only pairs of integers of the form $2^r 3^s$ that differ by $1$ are $(1,2)$, $(2,3)$, $(3,4)$, and $(8,9)$.
+A paraphrase of ben Gerson's argument, more legible\footnote{ The adjective is chosen with intention.
+Follow the link in the bibliography to understand why.} than~\cite{benGerson1342}, is given in~\cite[Appendice, pp.~183--191]{ChemlaPahaut1992}.
 One way to prove ben Gerson's theorem is to observe that every solution to ben Gerson's problem is a solution to the case $n=2$ of either equation~\eqref{EQ:sumof2s} or equation~\eqref{EQ:sumof3s}, and then to consider those two equations modulo~$80$.

 In 1945, Pillai~\cite{Pillai1945} found all solutions to $\pm(2^x - 3^y) = 2^X + 3^Y$; taking either $x$ or $y$ to be $0$ leads to the solutions for the case $n=3$ of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s}.
 Between 2011 and 2013, Bennett, Bugeaud, and Mignotte~\cite{BennettBugeaudEtAl2013,BennettBugeaudEtAl2012} used linear forms in two logarithms to find all perfect powers whose binary representations have at most four bits equal to $1$ (extending a result of Szalay~\cite{Szalay2002} that gives all perfect squares with at most three bits equal to~$1$), and this solves the case $n=4$ of equation~\eqref{EQ:sumof2s}.
 These are all of the previous solutions to cases of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s} that we are aware of; however, the paper of Bert\'ok and Hajdu~\cite{BertokHajdu2016} discussed earlier includes solutions to many very similar equations, including, for example, finding all powers of $17$ that can be expressed as the sum of nine distinct powers of~$5$.
 Surely their methods could have been used to solve some more instances of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s}.